ratnesh-maurya/2022-Solution-Challenge/README.md

 # 5
 ---------
-Once you clone the repository,open the project in your android studio.
+Once you clone the repository, open the project in your android studio.

 # 6
 ----------